Meet the staff:

 When listening to songs on the radio, think about the vocal, rhythm, tempo, pulse, layers, instrumentals, solos that you can hear!

 1x Maths 1x English challenge to be completed per week

 Homework will be set on a Friday and must be completed by Wednesday at the latest.
-Homework is to be completed online at www.iamlearning.co.uk.
+Online homework may also be set at www.iamlearning.co.uk.
 Your child will have been given a letter with their username, password and school code.
 If you require a reprint of this letter, please speak to a member of the Year 3 team.

-We have PE twice a week.
-Please make sure that you bring your PE each week.
+We have PE once a week and Dance once a week.
+Please make sure that you bring your PE each week on the correct days.

-PE for 3PS takes place on Tuesday and Thursday while for 3KH PE takes place on Tuesday and Wednesday.
+PE for 3PS and 3EC takes place on Tuesday morning and Dance takes place on a Wednesday afternoon.

-What exciting things have we been getting up to in Year 3 so far this year?
+What exciting things have we been getting up to in Year 3?